Time management

 Start planning

-You should then schedule these tasks on your timetable and allocate an estimated time of completion for each one.
+Then, schedule these tasks on a timetable and allocate an estimated time of completion for each one.

 Establish priorities

 Now that you’ve established your priorities, you can start planning.
-Firstly, record your priorities for the year ahead.
-Use a year planner to record the dates of:
+Firstly, record your priorities for the semester ahead.
+Use a planner to record the dates of:

 -